lino-framework/welfare/docs/specs/fse.rst

 HoursByDossier
 ==============

-And then a virtual table which summarizes the total duration of presences (:class:`Guest <lino.modlib.cal.models.Guest>` objects) of that client into the following columns:
+And then the module provides a way for defining a series of "statistical numbers" which represent the activity of that client during a given period.

+For most fields this is the total duration of presences (:class:`Guest
+<lino.modlib.cal.models.Guest>` objects) of that client.

 - Information : Séance d’info.
 (2h FSE)